Krzesimir04/book_djangoapp/README.md

 ## Additional information

-- You can book only 5 visits.
+- You can book only 5 visits
--
+- Password validation is turned off
+- Python version use with django: https://docs.djangoproject.com/en/4.1/faq/install/#what-python-version-can-i-use-with-django